kakoee/CarND-Vehicle-Detection/writeup_vehicle_detection_kakoee.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using LinearSVS function.
-I also tried a GridSearchCV classifier for SVM. which gave me a very good accuracy of 99.1%. but, the model took long time to predict so I switched to the LinearSVC with 98.5% accuracy.
+I also tried a GridSearchCV classifier for SVM. which gave me a very good accuracy of 99.1%. but, the model took long time to predict.
 Also, to improve the accuracy I cropped two car images from test3.jpg and test5.jpg. and feed those custom samples to the classifier for better training.
 This was because I could not predict those test images well.
 So, I decided to add them to the training set.
 Here is those new training files: test_images/Train1.png test_images/Train2.png